Where is Pittsburgh

 Q: Is there a minimum time commitment to be a mentor?

 A: Yes.
 When you agree to become a mentor, we require a minimum one-year commitment.
 Experienced mentors have identified consistency and reliability as important issues in the lives of the children we seek to serve.
 In some cases, it may take close to a year to develop a meaningful relationship with a child on a weekly basis.
 If this is a requirement, because of your other commitments, you believe you cannot fulfill, that is perfectly acceptable.
 As you can see, there are a number ways to serve the children.

 Q: Do I need a certain educational or professional background to be a School-based Mentor?

-Q: In L.A.M.P.’s first year, were we able to make any academic progress?
+LAMP’s first five years, were we able to make any academic progress?

 A:Yes!
 Whether it was improved grades, higher standardized test scores,